nguyenquan12121/stacking_robot/README.md

 Ensure that `pytest` is installed

-Simply run in the root directory to run the tests
+Simply execute this command in the root directory to run the tests
 ```
 pytest
 ```

-To see the test coverage for `classes`, run:
+To see the test coverage for `classes`, run this command in the root dir:
 ```
 pytest --cov=classes
 ```